TudorMurariu/Siemens-Internship-Problem-Set/README.md

 1.1.
 Please create a class diagram based on the above story.

 ![alt text](https://github.com/TudorMurariu/Siemens-Internship-Problem-Set/blob/main/UML.PNG)
+the code for this problem can be found in the Problem1 folder

 1.2.
 Please create a database diagram based on the previous story.